kameshsampath/gloo-bgc-demo/docs/tools-and-sources.md

 At the end of this chapter you will have the required tools and enviroment ready for running the demo.

+## Pre-requsites

+- Access to Google Cloud with Service Account that can create/update/delete,

+    * VPC
+    * VPN
+    * Compute
+    * Kubernetes Clusters

+- Access to Google Cloud AWS with permissions to create/update/delete,

+    * VPC
+    * VPN
+    * Compute
+    * Kubernetes Clusters

+- CIVO Cloud Account with Access Token

 ---8<--- "includes/tools.md"

 !!! important